With Teamup Calendar, the administrator link provides access to the “control center” of your calendar.

 See the Getting Started Guide for calendar administrators for more information.

 An administrator link gives you access to the ‘control center’ of your calendar.
 It is therefore important to only use the calendar administrator link when necessary.
-This allows you to keep control of your calendar data and settings.
+Do not share your calendar administrator link with others unless they have permission to access the calendar settings.
+Keeping your administrator link protected, and using it only when necessary, allows you to keep control of your calendar data, maintain calendar security, and avoid accidental changes or problems in the calendar settings.

-- Be careful not to use it when publishing your calendar on Facebook or embedding your calendar into your web site.
-It would be a serious risk to your calendar content should you allow the public to access the Settings and all events.
+- DO NOT to use the administrator link when publishing your calendar on Facebook or embedding your calendar into your web site.
+It would be a serious risk to your calendar content should you allow the public to access the Settings and all sub-calendars with all events.

-- Do not use it to set up notifications for others.
-The notification email contains a link back to the calendar with the access level it was subscribed from.
-If you subscribe an another person’s email address for notifications when viewing the calendar from the administrator link, then that person will receive emails with an administrator link back to the calendar in them.
+- DO NOT use the administrator link to set up notifications for others.
+When you create a notification subscription, you can choose which calendar link to use from a drop-down menu.
+The notification email contains that calendar link in it.
+If you subscribe another person’s email address to notifications with the administrator link, that person will receive emails with an administrator link back to the calendar.

-In other words, you would give the non-administrator users access to the administrator link, which is not desirable behaviour.
-If you do need to subscribe to notifications for non-administrator users, make sure you view the calendar using their calendar link and then subscribe their email address to receive notifications.
+In other words, you would give the non-administrator users access to the administrator link, which is not desirable behavior.

-Ideally each individual calendar user should set up their own notifications from their own calendar link to ensure the correct permissions are adhered to in the notification emails.
+Ideally, each individual calendar user should set up their own notifications.
+This ensures that the correct permissions are allowed in the notification emails.

-- Do not use it to get the iCalendar feed .ics link for others as the feeds contain links back to the calendar with the same access rights as they was subscribed from.
+- Do not use the administrator link to get the iCalendar feed .ics link for others as the .ics feeds contain the calendar link used to create them.
+Each .ics feed contains the calendar link it was created from, with the same access permission as that calendar link.

-So again, users should view the calendar using their own calendar link and then go to the iCalendar feed list and copy the appropriate .ics URL.
+Individual calendar users should open the calendar from their own calendar dashboard, then go to the iCalendar feed list and copy the appropriate .ics link.

-Should you lose your administrator link, you can use our Calendar Link Recovery Tool to retrieve it.
+If you lose your administrator link, use our Calendar Link Recovery Tool to retrieve it.

-If you did not enter your email address upon creation of your calendar (before this became a mandatory field), it is a good idea to do this now.
-Enter it in the Settings > General Settings > Administrator’s email field.
-Do not worry, we will not use your email address for any other purpose.
+If you did not enter your email address upon creation of your calendar (before an email address became a mandatory field), it is a good idea to add one now.
+Having a designated administrator email makes it easier to retrieve a lost administrator link.
+Enter your email in Settings > General Settings > Administrator’s email field.
+We will not use your email address for any other purpose than necessary communication.
 We only send occasional newsletters and will never spam you.

 If you suspect your calendar administrator link has gotten into the wrong hands, you can create another administrator link and delete the original.
 Do this in Settings > Sharing from the new admin link.
-Read how to do this in this article on managing calendar links.
+Learn how to do this successfully in this article on managing calendar links.